As we rode home from our mini "escape"

 often limiting one's options guarantees an even

-end result.
-Unbridled greed or abuse ultimately
+better end result.
+Unbridled greed or abuse will

 only benefit those in power.
 Whereas carefully